 Others think we may be “too captive to the past,” one Philadelphia participant noted, “by limiting our definition of anchor institutions,” especially to the “eds and meds.”
-In fact, while universities and hospitals represent the legacy of the industrial wealth once enjoyed in rust belt cities, how and where they deliver services has and continues to evolve.
+In fact, while universities and hospitals represent the legacy of the industrial wealth once enjoyed in Rust Belt cities, how and where they deliver services continues to evolve.
 Tom Schorgl of Community Partnership for the Arts agreed, noting that anchors can also be “neighborhood-based institutions or groups that provide an anchor in those neighborhoods.”

 How anchors support the economy

 However you define anchors, the definitions have one thing in common: anchors spur economic activity in and around them.
 According to Howard, anchors and their largely untapped potential in procurement spending have the power to change whole markets and transform the local community.
 For example, under its Vision 2010 plan, the University Hospital system in Cleveland spent $1.2 billion on construction of new facilities.
 Over 90 percent of the contractors used were local companies, 17 percent of them minority-owned businesses.
 Close to 20 percent of the workers were local residents.
 The system worked with 110 small companies during construction and it continues to work with 30.
 Anchor institution strategies help fill the economic void in the absence of big companies.